jumpinjackie/fdo/OpenSourceBuild__README.txt

             **** Build documentation and install files to C:\Fdo build -o=C:\Fdo -d=build -a=install

-   4. In order to run the SHP and SDF Provider Unit Tests
+ 4. In order to run the SHP, SDF, and ArcSDE Provider Unit Tests

         SDF: